Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Sewing with a bent needle is a bad idea since the needle could break while sewing and injure something or someone!

-Now that you’ve learned more about choosing the proper sewing machine needle, download a handy chart featuring all the information here.
-Please respect the time I put into making this and do not redistribute it.
+Now that you’ve learned more about choosing the proper sewing machine needle, download my handy sewing machine needle chart pdf file featuring all the information here.
+Please respect the time I put into making this and do not redistribute or resell it.
+Rather, send other sewers to my website to download their own copy.